The Beatles bootleg recordings: Get Back / Let It Be sessions (1969)

 On 30 January 1969, Glyn Johns compiled some performances he had been mixing, and made acetate copies for the Beatles.
 In addition to songs that would eventually appear on Let It Be, this set included "Teddy Boy", "The Walk", by Jimmy McCracklin, and a rock and roll medley that included songs such as "I'm Ready", an early Fats Domino song, and "Shake Rattle and Roll", by Big Joe Turner.
 This was the first version that leaked out and broadcast on multiple radio stations starting in September 1969, and formed the basis for the bootleg Kum Back that appeared near the end of 1969.
-Johns started working in earnest on compiling an album in March 1969, and a test acetate from this period eventually surfaced on a poor quality bootleg called “O.P.D.”.
+Johns started working in earnest on compiling an album in March 1969, and a test acetate from this period eventually surfaced on a poor quality bootleg called "O.P.D"..

 Johns later made two "official" attempts at compiling the Get Back album, with both versions widely bootlegged.
 The 28 May 1969 compilation by Johns contained the following line-up: "One After 909", "Rocker", "Save the Last Dance for Me", "Don't Let Me Down", "Dig a Pony", "I've Got a Feeling", "Get Back", "For You Blue", "Teddy Boy", "Two of Us", "Maggie Mae", "Dig It", "Let It Be", "The Long and Winding Road", and "Get Back (Reprise)".
 The main changes made for the 5 January 1970 compilation were the removal of "Teddy Boy" and the additions of "I Me Mine" and "Across the Universe".

 One of the myriad Get Back session compilation bootlegs was The Black Album, a three-LP set from the 1980s in a memorable package (although the material has since been bootlegged in superior sound quality).
-In the early 2000s, Yellow Dog Records created Day by Day, a 38-part CD series the majority of the Nagra tape recordings, with improved audio quality compared to earlier releases.
+In the early 2000s, Yellow Dog Records created Day by Day, a 38-part CD series containing almost all of the "Camera A" Nagra tape recordings, with improved audio quality compared to earlier releases.

+Around the same time, the bootleg label Unicorn started releasing the "Camera B" tapes, in other smaller CD series, such as Twelve Days at Twickenham.
 In January 2003, nearly 500 (with 40 still missing as of December 2022) of the original Nagra tapes were recovered by police in England and the Netherlands, with five people arrested.

-Even after the raid, bootlegging of the material continued with the Purple Chick label releasing their own digital A/B Road Nagra tape collection.
+Even after the raid, bootlegging of the material continued.
+In 2004, the Purple Chick label released A/B Road, an 81-CD set compiling all of the Nagra material leaked by that time (albeit with a few flaws), and by 2008, every available Nagra tape recording was shared in one way or another.